-As of December 31, 2018, we had registered two trademarks in the United States, two trademarks in Israel and two trademarks in the European Union, and have one pending trademark application in Israel.
-As of December 31, 2018, we had 14 issued patents in the United States.
-We also had four issued patents and one pending patent application in Israel.
+As of September 30, 2019, we had registered two trademarks in the United States, three trademarks in Israel and two trademarks in the European Union, and have one pending trademark application in the United States and one pending trademark application in Israel.
+As of September 30, 2019, we had 14 issued patents in the United States and five issued patents in Israel.